NeoGeographyToolkit/StereoPipeline/docs/tools/image_align.rst

       --output-image image2_align.tif --output-prefix run/run    \
       --disparity-params "run/run-corr-F.tif 1000000"

+Here, the option ``--correlator-mode`` enforces that the disparity is between the initial images rather than internally aligned versions of them.
+Also, no triangulation happens, so ``parallel_stereo`` stops at computing the filtered disparity ``F.tif``.

 Note that ``--subpixel-mode 2`` will be quite slow but produce good results.
 See :numref:`running-stereo` for the choices when it comes to stereo algorithms and subpixel methods, and :numref:`correlator-mode`